Lodge Banner

 1878 P.M.
 Jewel

-Plaque outside of the "Ship Tavern"
+The sign at the "Ship Tavern"

-in Gate Street, Holborn.
+in Gate Street, Holborn,

-Click here to see our original Lodge Collar Jewels
+Click here to see our original Lodge Collar Jewels and our Working Tools

 Lodge Jewels